United Kingdom in the Eurovision Song Contest 2017: Competing entries

 On 6 October 2016, BBC announced an open submission for interested artists to submit their songs in the form of a video recording.
 The submission period lasted until 1 November 2016.
 The received submissions from the open call were reviewed and a shortlist was compiled by the UK branch of the international OGAE fan club.
 Additional entries were provided to the BBC by the British Academy of Songwriters, Composers and Authors (BASCA) which ran a songwriting competition amongst its members.
 The BBC also held multiple songwriting camps and collaborated with the former music director of RCA Records and founder of Innocent Records, Hugh Goldsmith, to consult with music industry experts including writers, producers, artist managers and members of the British Phonographic Industry (BPI) in order to encourage entry submissions and involvement in the national final.
 Songs from all entry methods were included in a final shortlist which was presented to a professional panel that ultimately selected six finalists to compete in the national final.
 The six competing songs were premiered during The Ken Bruce Show on BBC Radio 2 on 23 January 2017.

 Final

 Six acts competed in the televised final on 27 January 2017.
 In addition to their performances, guest performers included previous Eurovision Song Contest winner Alexander Rybak, who won the contest for Norway in 2009 with the song "Fairytale", and The Vamps performing their song "All Night".

-A combination of the votes from an eight-member professional jury and a public vote consisting of televoting and online voting selected the winner, "Never Give Up on You" performed by Lucie Jones.
+A combination of the votes from an eight-member professional jury and a public vote consisting of televoting and online voting selected the winner.
+A combination of the votes from an eight-member professional jury and a public vote consisting of televoting and online voting selected the winner.
+The jury and public vote each created a ranking from which points from 1 (lowest) to 6 (highest) were awarded, and after both sets of points were combined, "Never Give Up on You" performed by Lucie Jones was the winner.
 Three of the jury members also provided feedback regarding the songs during the show.
-The members were Bruno Tonioli (choreographer, dancer and television personality), Sophie Ellis-Bextor (singer-songwriter) and CeCe Sammy (vocal and performance coach and television personality).
+The members were Bruno Tonioli (choreographer, dancer and television personality), Sophie Ellis-Bextor (singer-songwriter) and CeCe Sammy (vocal and performance coach).